NatWest Group: The Royal Bank of Scotland Group

+Integration of NatWest with Royal Bank of Scotland

+The IT integration project was costed at £1.5 billion per year for a project of 3 years duration with an expected return on investment of 1.5 billion per year at conclusion.
+By completion the project employed up to 10,000 contract staff in addition to internal resources.
+A significant difference between this and other traditional IT integration projects was the choice to use what was described as 'the Wachovia Strategy', whereby the assets of the acquired bank were not to be integrated with the acquiring bank, but rather the data representing the IT assets was to be extracted, transformed and loaded (ETL) into the RBS IT systems.

 Further expansion

 In August 2005, the bank expanded into China, acquiring a 10% stake in the Bank of China for £1.7 billion, which it had sold by 2009.

 In 2005, the bank built a new international headquarters at Gogarburn on the outskirts of Edinburgh, and was opened by Queen Elizabeth II and Prince Philip, Duke of Edinburgh.

 The group was part of a consortium with Belgian bank Fortis and Spanish bank Banco Santander that acquired Dutch bank ABN AMRO in October 2007.
 Rivals speculated that RBS had overpaid for the Dutch bank although the bank pointed out that of the £49bn paid for ABN AMRO, RBS's share was only £10bn (equivalent to £167 per citizen of the UK).

 Much later, the bank announced it was to scale back its international presence.
 "Let me spell it out very clearly: the days when RBS sought to be the biggest bank in the world, those days are well and truly over", Chief Executive Ross McEwan, who had been in charge of the bank for four months, said in unveiling plans to reduce costs by £5bn over four years.
 "Our ambition is to be a bank for UK customers", he added.